pikulsky/lamptest/README.md

 ----
 * Add support for other lamp types (CFL and incandescent, see 0043168179386 and 4895041412655)
 * Bug: not possible to press Scan again after lamp was not found
-* Bug: No images for lamps with Russian words in its model name
 * Add filter by base type (E14, E27)